 Driving in Holland

-Holland is a famously laid-back country, but there are certain rules and customs that you should be aware of before driving in Holland.
+Driving to Amsterdam from the UK is easier than you think, but there are certain driving rules and customs that you should be aware of when in Holland.

-For example, trams always have the right of way – and so do cyclists and moped riders.
-There are variations as to which traffic has precedence on roundabouts.
-On some roundabouts it’s the traffic entering, and others it’s the traffic already going round.
-There are also laws about sounding your horn in built-up areas too, so flashing of headlights is the usual alternative.
+For example, trams always have right of way – cyclists and moped riders have the same rights as other drivers.
+There are also laws about sounding your horn in built-up areas (flashing of headlights is the usual alternative).

-These are mainly urban considerations, and outside of the cities the motorway system is excellent, and what’s more, totally toll-free!
+These are mainly urban considerations & outside of the cities the motorway system is excellent & totally toll-free!

 - Children under 1.35m in height can only travel in the front seats of a vehicle if they are using an approved child seat that is appropriate for their age and size

-- Busses, trams and bicycles usually have priority over cars
+- Busses and trams always have priority over cars

 - In cases of illegal parking, a car may be towed or a fine issued